wix-incubator/wix-ui-backoffice/README.md

 ## Browser(e2e) tests (protractor)

-* If you want to tun only e2e tests, use `npm run test:e2e`
+* If you want to run only e2e tests, use `npm run test:e2e`
   * NOTE: You should run `npm test` or `npm pretest` before that, so that `build-storybook` would run, and we'll have the storybook statics under the `dist` folder.
 When you run `npm run test:e2e` it starts a statics server which serves the content of the `storybook_static` folder.